-As part of the Transactions, we, Borse Dubai and DIFX have entered into an agreement, which provides that in exchange for \$50 million of cash consideration to DIFX and the entry into certain exclusive perpetual non-transferable technology and trademark licensing agreements, we will acquire 33 /3% of the equity of DIFX.
+As part of the Nasdaq Dubai Agreement, Nasdaq and Borse Dubai agreed that in exchange for \$50 million in cash to DIFX and the entry into certain licensing and technology agreements, we will acquire 33 1⁄2% of the outstanding equity of DIFX.
 We will also be responsible for 50% of any additional capital contribution calls made by DIFX, subject to a maximum aggregate additional commitment by Nasdaq of up to \$25 million.